 Generally, it’s considered that the Generalife Gardens were built in the 13th century.
 This is known because there is an inscription that dates from 1319.
 The Generalife was used by the Kings as a place to relax and get away from the city.
 The Generalife Gardens and the Alhambra are very close together but in its day they were considered separate with the gardens located outside the city walls.

-Make sure you book your Generalife Alhambra tickets online
+Make sure you book your Generalife Granada tickets online

-The Water Stairway at the Generalife Gardens was my Favourite!
+The Water Stairway at Generalife Granada Gardens was my Favourite!

 Some of our favourite parts were The Water Stairway.
 The Water Stairway is three levels of stairs with a pond in the middle of each section and water flowing down the side of the Stairways via channels.
 The Stairway is totally encased by overgrowing foliage.
 It was a beautiful part of the Gardens that leads to some of the highest points of the Generalife Gardens.

 The Court of the main Canel is a beautiful enclosed building with a canal the middle and fountain jets that cross each other.
 As beautiful as it may be it is now a long way for what it originally looked thanks to a fire in the early 19th century and alterations made by the Christian Monarchs.

 The Generalife Gardens and the Nasrid Place are truly amazing